Summer - A Gentle Ayurvedic Guide for Balance & Bliss

 A Note on Fruit

+Fresh fruit is a delight in the summer!
 Fruit is best eaten on its own, especially around midday or in the afternoon when digestive fire (agni) is strongest.
-As part of a gentle morning routine, SV Ayurveda recommends stewed apple with cloves to awaken digestion and infuse the day with lightness.
+As part of a gentle morning routine, SV Ayurveda recommends stewed apple with cloves to awaken digestion first thing in the morning.
 You can find the original SVA recipe here, along with its gut health benefits.

 Grow in Balance & Bliss every Season

 Summer invites us to slow down, soften, and nourish ourselves deeply.
 With the sun high and the fire element strong, our focus turns to cooling, calming, and steadying practices that support digestion, protect vitality, and preserve inner harmony.
-By aligning with the rhythms of nature and making thoughtful, seasonal choices, we honour the intelligence of our bodies and the wisdom of Ayurveda.
+By aligning with the rhythms of nature and making thoughtful, seasonal choices, we honour the intelligence of our bodies.

 May these gentle summer practices bring you ease, balance, and a renewed sense of bliss—inside and out.